-The reality show that ran for eight episodes was about Margolis, at the time recently divorced, searching for love with 24 contestants competing to be the one.
+The reality show that ran for eight episodes was about Margolis.
+At the time, the recent divorcée was searching for love with 24 contestants competing to be the one.
 “Seducing Cindy” ran for one season in 2010.
-Margolis declined to sign on for a second season because of how devastating the experience was for her contestants, and was even harder on her, she revealed.
+Margolis declined to sign on for a second season.
+She did not like how devastating the experience was for her contestants, which was even harder on her, she revealed.

 This was “not reality at all” it was more of a “psychological experiment,” Margolis said.
 “They don’t know what they put these guy through.”